 More specifically, however, it lies off the coasts of both Europe and Africa.
 Officially, it forms part of the Portuguese Republic.
 There, this incredible site has amazing geographical features.
 The island itself also boasts an impressive 90 mi (150 km) of coastline.

-Secondly, it also has a mountain range that runs through the center of the island.
-The highest points of this impressive range measures 6,109 ft (1,862 m).
-Lastly, however, it remains best known for its mind-boggling valleys, ravines, and coral reefs, and sea caves.
+Intriguingly, it also has a mountain range that runs through the center of the island.
+The highest point of this impressive range measures 6,109 ft (1,862 m).
+The beauty remains best known for its array of mind-boggling valleys, ravines, and coral reefs, and sea caves.

 The magnificent Madeira also has a remarkably complex climate.
 That’s because, in fact, it has several microclimates, due to the variations in altitude.
 The only native fauna consists of a species of bat.
 Numerous animal species, however, have been introduced.